peterjgrainger/API-update-blacklisted-ips/README.md

 The code in this repository is the API called by a webhook configured in <https://github.com/peterjgrainger/blacklisted-ips>

+## Environment Variables

+GITHUB_TOKEN (required) - The rate limit for unauthorised requests tot he github API is low.
+App token or personal token.

+REDIS_HOST (optional) - For production set to the AWS redis host.

 ## Where the lists come from

 Based on the lists specified in Basic and Essential: <https://github.com/firehol/blocklist-ipsets#which-ones-to-use>